elibroftw/blog.elijahlopez.ca/content/posts/please-cite-your-factual-opinions.md

 ---
-title: "Please Cite Your Factual Opinions (Illusion of Truth!)"
+title: "Please Cite Your Factual Opinions - The Illusion of Truth"
 date: 2024-11-19T19:12:12-05:00
 draft: false
 tags: